- GDP (PPP):

 - FDI Inflow:

-The Democratic Republic of Congo’s economic freedom score is 50.3, making its economy the 157th freest in the 2019 Index.
-Its overall score has decreased by 1.8 points, with sharp declines in monetary freedom, business freedom, and labor freedom overwhelming an improvement in judicial effectiveness.
-The Democratic Republic of Congo is ranked 34th among 47 countries in the Sub-Saharan Africa region, and its overall score is well below the regional and world averages.
+The Democratic Republic of the Congo’s economic freedom score is 49.0, making its economy the 165th freest in the 2021 Index.
+Its overall score has decreased by 0.5 point, primarily because of a decline in judicial effectiveness.
+The Democratic Republic of the Congo is ranked 43rd among 47 countries in the Sub-Saharan Africa region, and its overall score is well below the regional and world averages.